 Here are just a few more questions—simple considerations—that can help move you in the direction that’s right for you!

-1. What services are included?
+1. What services are included with Draft2Digital as your aggregator?

 Most aggregate services include: